Check out our AdTech Academy Course to learn more!

 Copy the Tag Code.
 Select and copy the code in the text box or click Copy to clipboard.

-Note: If you are deploying the Universal Pixel via a Google Campaign Manager Floodlight container tag, select Deploy Via Floodlight before you copy the code.
+If you are deploying the Universal Pixel via a Campaign Manager 360 Floodlight container tag, select Deploy Via Floodlight before you copy the code.
 This ensures that code includes the script required to collect revenue, transaction ID, custom variables, and page URL from Floodlight.

 When you use an image tag, user matching is not available, and page URL detection is limited to the Referer header that the browser sends.
 As a result, page URL detection will not work as expected if the image is not included directly on the page (for example, if it is loaded into an iframe).